chung-leong/react-seq/examples/swapi-hook/README.md

-# Star Wars API example
+# Star Wars API example redux

 React-seq provides four hooks.
-Each of these is designed for particular usage scenarios.
-In this example, we're going to reimplement the previous [Star Wars API example](../swapi/README.md) the two state hooks:
+Each of them is designed for particular usage scenarios.
+In this example, we're going to reimplement the previous [Star Wars API example](../swapi/README.md) using the two state hooks:
 [useSequentialState](../../doc/useSequentialState.md) and [useProgressiveState](../../doc/useProgressiveState.md).
 Neither is the optimal tool for the task.
 We're going to discuss what the shortcomings are.